petros3432/SLSimonSays/README.md

 GREEN, BLUE, BLUE, RED, GREEN
 ```

 - Then, the user has to import his guess of the displayed color sequence.
-In-world Second Life this is possible with touching the correct color buttons in the correct order.
+In-world Second Life, this is possible with touching the correct color buttons in the correct order.
 When the user touches the last color button of his guessed color sequence, if it's correct the next color sequence will start automatically.
 Meanwhile, the game will communicate with the user through chat informing him that his guess was indeed correct, displaying the "CORRECT" message.

-- If user did a mistake throughout his answer, the game will instantly stop, it would be GAME OVER and a proper message will be displayed through chat.
+- If user made a mistake throughout his answer, the game will instantly stop, it would be GAME OVER and a proper message will be displayed through chat.

-- To start again the game all user has to do is to press again the START button and a new round of game will initialize.
+- To start again the game all that user has to do is to press again the START button and a new round of game will initialize.

-- During a round of the game, user has the ability to reset( soft reset actually ) the game and idle it.
+- During a round of the game, the user has the ability to reset( soft reset actually ) the game and idle it.
 This is the equivalent of a GAME OVER.
 It can be achieved while pressing the RESET button that is visible when the START button has been pressed.

 - When the user ends his gameplay, it is advised to hard reset the game so any generated URLs can be released.
-Even though this type of gameplay doesn't use the system's ability for two-way communication through dynamic generated URLs, the object generates automatically, one and only URL at the very beginning of its life, when someone pastes it in-world.
+Even though this type of gameplay doesn't use the system's ability for two-way communication through dynamically generated URLs, the object generates automatically, one and only URL at the very beginning of its life, when someone pastes it in-world.
 The significance of releasing URLs is further analyzed in the WARNING sector, further down the text.
 This hard reset can be achieved by pressing the rectangular beige button at the lower right corner of the in-game tablet.

 ### Web Browser

 - First of all paste the Linked object in-world.
 Instantly the object will communicate with you through chat and will provide a URL.

-- Click the URL that is being displayed in chat.
+- Click the URL that is being displayed in the chat.
 It should look something like this

 ```
 e.g http://sim10186.agni.lindenlab.com:12043/cap/469d084a-e1ab-2e35-6e6d-95c3d6f464b0
 ```
 It will open a window in Second Life with a QR code.

 #### Smartphone Web Browser

 - Scan the QR code with your smartphone's camera.
-It should open a window of your default Web Browser with a simple interface of a START button and 4 colored buttons The basic rules of the game are the same with the in-game gameplay.
+It should open a window in your default Web Browser with a simple interface of a START button and 4 colored buttons The basic rules of the game are the same with the in-game gameplay.

-- A colored sequence will be generated in Second Life and it will be sent through URL, to the opened window.
+- A colored sequence will be generated in Second Life and it will be sent through the URL, to the opened window.
 There, the 4 buttons will flash accordingly and the user should press the buttons in the correct order.

-- If the user presses a wrong button then the game is finished, GAME OVER will be displayed and also the final score will be visible.
+- If the user presses a wrong button, then the game is finished, GAME OVER will be displayed and also the final score will be visible.

 - To initialize a new game all the user has to do is to press START GAME into the smartphone Web Browser.
 Note that with this feature the smartphone can be used not only with the utility of a controller that goes with the second life, but also totally independently.

-- In this state the smartphone can be operating wherever the user desires to if only it utilizes with a stable internet connection.
+- In this state the smartphone can be operated wherever the user desires to if only it utilizes with a stable internet connection.

-- The generated URL and also the generated QR code can be copied and shared to whomever the user wants but only one user can be operating the game at a time.
+- The generated URL and also the generated QR code can be copied and shared with whomever the user wants, but only one user can be operating the game at a time.

 #### Any other kind of Web Browser